chriztie/react-comit/09-Router/README.md

 - `Route` can declare the component to load using props. `exact` prop can to used to indicate to select the component if the path matches exactly
 - `Link` components to create anchors. `to` prop to mention the route.
 Managed by react router and wont postback to the browser which enables instantaneous navigation
 - `NavLink` supports `activeStyle` which supports styling. `to` prop to mention the route
+- `Switch` component ensure the router picks only one route.
+Required when adding 404 page

 Redirecting users